pmatseykanets/artisan-io/readme.md

 # artisan-io

-This package adds some basic import capability to your Laravel 5 project.
+This package adds some basic import capability to your [Laravel 5](http://laravel.com/docs/5.1) project.

+At the moment this package contains the only command `import:delimited` which allows you to import delimited data (CSV, TSV, etc) into your local or remote database.

+#### Main features:

+- Supports multiple database connections (defined in [`config\database.php`](http://laravel.com/docs/5.1/database#introduction)).
+- You can use either a table name or Eloquent model class to import your data.
+By using Eloquent model you can benefit from [mutators and accessors](http://laravel.com/docs/5.1/eloquent-mutators).
+- Three import modes:
+  - insert
+  - update
+  - upsert
+- Row validation rules

 ## Installation